nothing

 And what are we doing here?

-We do nothing other than just being here because without us here, there wouldn't even be nothing.
+We do nothing more than exist, because without us there would not even be nothing.

 .

-About 3.5 billion years ago, life merged with the lifeless to form the first cell (chance).
+We remain here forever, for if we were no longer here, there would not even be nothing anymore.
+About 3.5 billion years ago, life united with the lifeless to form the first cell (chance).
 1.5 billion years later, evolution brought death into life.
-Dying is not a part of life, but a primitive apparition of evolution in which matter separates from the information of our life.
-And this cannot be irrevocably lost; where would it even go?
-Information cannot dissolve into absolutely nothing, because absolutely nothing does not exist (see page 1); there is only nothing, and these are possibilities (see page 2).
-Died resting in peace as information in new possibilities that await chance.
+Dying is not a part of life but a primitive phenomenon of evolution in which matter separates from the information of our life.
+And this information cannot be irretrievably lost — where would it go?
+Information cannot dissolve into absolute nothingness, because absolute nothingness does not exist (see page 1); there is only relative nothingness (nothing relative to something), and that means possibilities (see page 2). — Dead and resting in peace as a timeless piece of information, a possibility waiting for a new chance event.

 .